-We will enter into an agreement dated [•], 2023 with US Tiger Securities, Inc. (the "Underwriting Agreement"), the lead underwriter and bookrunner with respect to the Class A Shares subject to this offering (the "Representative").
+We will enter into an agreement dated [●], 2023 with US Tiger Securities, Inc. (the "Underwriting Agreement"), the lead underwriter and bookrunner with respect to the Class A Shares subject to this offering (the "Representative").
 Subject to the terms and conditions of the Underwriting Agreement, we have agreed to sell to the Underwriter, and the Underwriter has agreed to purchase from us, on a firm commitment basis, the number of Class A Shares set forth opposite its name below, at the public offering price, less the underwriting discount set forth on the cover page of this prospectus:

+Number of

+Name shares

-Name US Tiger Securities, Inc.
+US Tiger Securities, Inc. 1,500,000